joernio/joern/changelog/traversal_removal.md

     Traversal(DotSerializer.dotGraph(None, callGraph))
   }
 ```
-This snippet used to call `Traversal:apply` as a factory function to produce a `Traversal` over a
+This snippet used to call `Traversal:apply` on the `Traversal` companion object as a factory function to produce a `Traversal` over a
 single element.
 The return type of `dotCallGraph` does not require adjustment due to the type-alias that replaces the old Traversal class.
 Unfortunately the type-alias cannot redirect access to the old companion object (which does not exist anymore).
 Hence the fix is to use the
 `Iterator` companion object instead: